moeez-tariq/HappyNest/README.md

 - The server will start, and the FastAPI docs can be accessed at http://127.0.0.1:8000/docs or http://localhost:8000/docs.

 ### 3. **Use Postman to Interact with the API**
-You can access the various /news endpoints.
+You can access the various /news/ endpoints.
+To use our Postman collection, import the file in the directory "Postman Collections" into your Postman app and you can run each of our APIs.
+Please keep to the /news/ and /users/ APIs as there may be some issues with /good_deeds/.
+Below are some examples for how /news/ works.

 #### 1. Get all news articles
 - GET `/news/`